expo/expo/docs/README.md

 In `components/plugins/AlgoliaSearch`, you can see the `facetFilters` set to `[['version:none', 'version:{currentVersion}']]`.
 Translated to English, this means "Search on all pages where `version` is `none`, or the currently selected version.".

 - All unversioned pages use the version tag `none`.
-- All versioned pages use the SDK version (e.g. `40.0.0` or `39.0.0`).
+- All versioned pages use the SDK version (e.g. `v40.0.0` or `v39.0.0`).
-- All `searchable: false` don't have the version tag.
+- All `hideFromSearch: true` pages don't have the version tag.

 #### Excluding pages from Docsearch

-To ignore a page from the search result, use `searchable: false` on that page.
+To ignore a page from the search result, use `hideFromSearch: true` on that page.
 This removes the `<meta name="docsearch:version">` tag from that page, causing it to be excluded from our tag-based search.

 ### Quirks